 I2P tunnel configuration

 tunnels.conf is designed to support multiple I2P tunnels.
-Must be located in
+The configuration file must be located in

 ~/.i2pd (per-user) or

-This file uses .ini file format.
-It consists of multiple sections with unique name each.
+This file uses the .ini file format.
+It consists of multiple sections each with a unique name.

 Mnemonic: we can connect to someone as client